 Ginny requested only a single bouquet of flowers from her family for her small memorial service.
 Instead, memorials in her memory may be directed to Glenwood Lutheran Church - Building Fund, 206 Minnesota Ave E, Glenwood, MN 56334, or Glacial Ridge Home Care and Hospice, 219 1st St SE, Glenwood, MN 56334.

-To send flowers to the family or plant a tree in memory of Virginia "Ginny" Mae (Hollenback) Hagen, please visit our floral store.
+To send flowers to Virginia "Ginny" Mae (Hollenback) Hagen's family, please visit our floral store.

 Glenwood Lutheran Church - Building Fund